Child struck, killed by box truck in Hamilton Twp.

 HAMILTON TWP., N.J.
-(WPVI) --Police said a two-year-old boy who darted out into the street was killed by a box truck in Hamilton Township, Mercer County this afternoon.
+(WPVI) --Police said a two-year-old boy who darted out into the street was killed by a box truck in Hamilton Township, Mercer County.

-According to investigators, James Glass, 58, of Hamilton, was driving a box truck north on Lynwood Avenue near Walnut Avenue when he struck the 2-year-old as well as a 37-year-old woman who was chasing after him.
+The crash happened around 4 p.m.
+Tuesday in the 200 block of Lynwood Avenue

-Both were taken to Capital Health Hospital at Fuld Trauma Unit by ambulance where the 2 year old later died.
-The woman remains hospitalized in critical condition.
+According to investigators, James Glass, 58, of Hamilton, was driving a box truck north on Lynwood Avenue near Walnut Avenue when he struck 2-year-old Roldan Pineda Ramirez.

 ------